HareemFatima5/DSA-Assignment-1/README.md

 - Integer overflow may occur when reconstructing the 1024-bit number from 64-bit chunks.
 - Algorithm complexity may impact performance with large inputs.
 - Primality testing can be slow for larger numbers with high iteration counts.

-## Assumptions

-- Input consists of 16 linked nodes representing a valid 1024-bit integer.
-- Random numbers generated are sufficiently random and independent.
-- Smaller prime range in the print function is fixed at 100.

 ## Requirements